jordanyoong1/KernelSU_Action/README_EN.md

 To clean unnecessary packages and free up more disk space.If you need these packages, please disable this option.

+### Extra env

+You can configure more environments before compiling the kernel.
+The workflow copies all files/folders in the env folder to the kernel root as is.

 ### AnyKernel3

 #### Use custom AnyKernel3